HawkSearchLabs/.github/profile/README.md

 This repository is a collection of utilities, integrations, and supporting resources designed to help developers and teams get the most out of HawkSearch.
 Whether you're building a custom integration, testing APIs, or accelerating your implementation workflow, the tools here are intended to simplify and streamline your experience.

+## About HawkSearch

+HawkSearch is a cloud-based search and merchandising platform designed primarily for eCommerce and content-driven websites.
+It enhances on-site search by delivering fast, relevant, and customizable search results, along with tools for filtering, faceting, and personalization.
+It also provides features like ranking rules, recommendations, analytics, and AI-driven optimizations, helping businesses improve product discovery and increase conversions without requiring heavy custom development.
+You can learn more about HawkSearch by visiting our [website.](https://www.hawksearch.com/)

 ## What You'll Find Here

 This repository may include: